-If you like sweet, spicy, orange, garlic, ginger and soy flavours, you will love this deliciously saucy spatchcock roast chicken with teriyaki glaze.
+If you like sweet, spicy, orange, garlic, ginger and soy flavors, you will love this deliciously saucy spatchcock roast chicken with teriyaki glaze.
 It makes a lovely Friday night or holiday dinner.

-- Butterflying a chicken is quite easy if you have good kitchen scissors/shears, but you can buy the chicken already butterflied (it will cost a bit more) or ask your butcher to butterfly it for you.
+- If you are intimidated by spatchcocking a chicken or can’t be bothered, you can buy one in most supermarkets now (it will cost a bit more).
+Or ask your butcher to butterfly it for you.

 - Instead of mincing garlic and grating fresh ginger, you can use frozen cubes or buy the stuff in the jars.
 You can even use 1/2 teaspoon garlic powder instead of the two teaspoons minced garlic.

-- Use 6 tablespoons honey instead of the 1/2 cup brown sugar.
+- Use 6 tablespoons of honey or maple syrup instead of the 1/2 cup brown sugar.

 - The chicken can be prepared and marinated a day ahead.

 - You can also roast the chicken an hour ahead and cover it with foil to keep warm.
 Then just before serving, brush on the teriyaki glaze and broil for a few minutes.

 Want to try a different spatchcock chicken recipe?

 How to make spatchcock roast chicken with teriyaki glaze